Confidential Invoice Discounting: How It Protects UK Customer Relationships

 Eligibility requirements

 Lenders will assess the quality of your debtor book, your historical collection performance (days sales outstanding, or DSO), and your internal credit control processes.
-A diverse customer base, with no single customer representing more than 25-30 percent of the ledger, is preferred.
+A diverse customer base, with no single customer representing more than 25-30% of the ledger, is preferred.
 Businesses with a history of disputes or slow collections may be offered a disclosed (factoring) facility instead, or a lower advance rate on a discounting arrangement.

 "The best invoice discounting facilities are ones your customers never notice, but your bank account definitely does."